 The brand put together a cross-functional e-Commerce team including brand marketing, regulatory, digital, customer service, finance and supply chain to explore the opportunity.
 They hired a market research company to research mums and help create prototypes to test with them.

-The plans was to test three elements of a subscription model plan.
+The plans was to test 3 elements of a subscription model plan.

 - A monthly subscription box with relevant products and goodies.